MD-11 Louisville accident Nov 4, 2025, versus Chicago DC-10 accident May 25, 1979

 Investigation Progress as of Jan 2026 on the MD-11 accident:

-NTSB has located the failed parts in the MD-11 pylon and reported as such in the preliminary report.
+NTSB has located the failed parts in the MD-11 pylon and reported such in the preliminary report.
 The failed parts were the aft pylon bulkhead and the spherical bearing still attached to the wing clevis fitting.

-The cause of the failed pylon aft mount; a split spherical bearing outer race was identified as the root cause of the structural failure that initiated the cascade of failure that caused the aircraft to crash.
+The cause of the failed pylon aft mount; a split spherical bearing outer race was identified as the root cause of the structural failure that initiated the cascade of failures that caused the aircraft to crash.

 In order to better understand the cascade of events and contributing factors to the accidents, further analyses would be required.
+Photo of the failed part below.

 Investigation elements of the DC-10 accident: